The Holy Bible was originally written in Hebrew (Old Testament) and Greek (New Testament).

 No!
 It gives us even more confidence in the original Word of God directly from the ancient Hebrew.

 Now that we have more scrolls, we can compare them in various ways to increase our confidence of the originals in a scientific, statistically-driven manner.

 Different translation methods have been adopted through the years.

-There is “word-for-word” and “thought-for-thought” and there are paraphrases and amplified Bibles.
+There is “word-for-word” and “thought-for-thought” and dynamic equivalence as well as paraphrases and amplified Bibles.

 There are translations that focus on British speakers of English as well as American English speakers.
 There are also versions intended to appeal to an international audience of English speakers.

 People Often Ask: What are the Most Accurate Translations of the Bible?